php-fig/fig-standards/proposed/event-dispatcher.md

 A Listener MAY enqueue information from the Event for later processing by a secondary process, using cron, a queue server, or similar techniques.
 It MAY serialize the Event object itself to do so, however, care should be taken that not all Event objects may be safely serializable.

+A secondary process MUST assume that any changes it makes to an Event object will NOT propagate to other Listeners.
+Additionally, the `isPropagationStopped()` method will not be called in this case and thus the Event is effectively unstoppable.

 ## Dispatcher

 A Dispatcher is a service object implementing `EventDispatcherInterface`.
 It is responsible for invoking listeners provided by a Listener Provider on an Event.